November 4-7, 2014

 DNA evidence has revolutionized our ability to prosecute and exonerate crime suspects, often with life and death consequences.
 Students explore this intersection of biotechnology and criminal law in depth as they:

-Program Facilitators are graduate students in the Forensics and Law program at Duquesne University.
 Content support for this workshop was provided by the Department of Biological Sciences at the University of Pittsburgh.

 Students interested in an in-depth exploration of the application of DNA evidence in CSI.